ojplg/legup/README.md

     A way to link or mark people as the same would be helpful.
 * Bill Persistence
   * Perhaps four (or 5) upload chunks, separating sponsors from bill itself
-  * Need to use transactions for all the pieces
+  * Need to use transactions for all the pieces (also turn off postgres autocommit)
   * Need to handle situation where only some parts have changed, use updates and deletes
 * Scoring/Grading
   * Need different grading scales for different chambers